reactive-python/reactpy-django/docs/src/reference/template-tag.md

 ## Component

-The `component` template tag can be used to insert any number of ReactPy components onto your page.
+This template tag can be used to insert any number of ReactPy components onto your page.

 === "my-template.html"